TapanSoni/BPStegano/README.md

 ## Disclaimer
 This software is provided as is.
 Neither the authors or Rowan University take any responsibility whatsoever for any action performed by a user of this software, or any actions performed by this software outside of the user's control, intentionally or unintentionally.

+## Intellectual Property
+This piece of software is fully owned by Tapan Soni.
+If used for any commercial or personal pupose, appropriate credit must be given to the authors of this software.